 CS Courses

 C++ Language CS 140, CS 150, and CS 240

 Algorithms and Data Structures CS 340 Computer Organization CS 312 Operating Systems CS 414

 Math Courses

 Calculus I MATH 150

 Discrete Mathematics MATH 223

 Two Additional Math Courses Selected from: Calculus II (MATH 152), Linear

 Algebra (MATH 321), Statistics (STAT 244), Graph Theory (MATH 422), or other approved

 courses

 PROGRAM OF STUDY

 The program requires 35 semester hours and consists of five core courses and completion of either a Thesis option or Topic Paper option.
 The Thesis option requires six elective courses with 6 semester hours of thesis.
 The Topic Paper option requires eight elective courses and a one semester topic paper.
 At least 20 of the 35 hours must be 500-level courses or above.
-For the purposes of assessment, students are also expected to develop a Project Portfolio: a collection of the more significant software projects that the student created, either individually or as part of a team, in the courses that constituted the student's program.

 Students in the program must maintain a grade point average of at least 3.0 in all graduate courses.
 Any course in which a grade below C has been earned will not count toward the graduate degree.

 Core Courses (11 hours)

-CS 456-3 Advanced Algorithms
+- CS 456-3 Advanced Algorithms

-CS 500-1 Graduate Seminar in Computer Science
+- CS 500-1 Graduate Seminar in Computer Science

-CS 514-3 Operating Systems
+- CS 514-3 Operating Systems

-CS 516-3 Computer Architecture
+- CS 516-3 Computer Architecture

-CS 598-1 Topic Paper
+- CS 598-1 Topic Paper

 Elective Courses

 Twenty-four (24) hours required by the Topic paper option; 18 hours together with 6 hours of CS 599 required by the Thesis option.
 Up to 6 hours of courses not listed below may be taken for graduate credit with the approval of the CS Program Director.

 CS Elective Courses:

-CS 423-3 Compiler Cons truc tıon
+- CS 423-3 Compiler Construction

----------- ---------- ------ ------ ------

-CS 434-3 Database Management Systems
+- CS 434-3 Database Management Systems

-CS 438-3 Artificial Intelligence
+- CS 438-3 Artificial Intelligence

-CS 447-3 Networks and Data Communications
+- CS 447-3 Networks and Data Communications

-CS 454-3 Theory of Computation
+- CS 454-3 Theory of Computation

-CS 482-3 Computer Graphics
+- CS 482-3 Computer Graphics

-CS 525-3 Principles of Simulation
+- CS 525-3 Principles of Simulation

-CS 530-3 Software and Systems Management
+- CS 530-3 Software and Systems Management

-CS 535-3 Software Engineering
+- CS 535-3 Software Engineering

-CS 547-3 Network Programming
+- CS 547-3 Network Programming

-CS 550-3 Object Oriented Design and Programming
+- CS 550-3 Object Oriented Design and Programming

-CS 565-3 Numerical Computation
+- CS 565-3 Numerical Computation

-CS 582-3 Topics in Computer Graphics
+- CS 582-3 Topics in Computer Graphics

-CS 583-3 Topics in Programming Languages
+- CS 583-3 Topics in Programming Languages

-CS 584-3 Topics in Artificial Intelligence
+- CS 584-3 Topics in Artificial Intelligence

-CS 587-3 Topics in Computer Networking
+- CS 587-3 Topics in Computer Networking

-CS 590-3 Topics in Computer Science
+- CS 590-3 Topics in Computer Science

-CS 595-3 Independent Study
+- CS 595-3 Independent Study

-A student may take one other elective course (see list below) from outside the CS department.
-He/she can take additional outside electives if the courses are considered part of the concentration as approved by the graduate program director.
+A student may take two elective courses (see list below) from outside the CS department.
+He/she can take an additional outside elective if the course is considered part of the concentration as approved by the graduate program director.
+Note that ECE 592 is only approved for the network topic.

 Other Elective Courses: